 What is primary scientific literature?

-Primary literature in the sciences is the scholarly journal articles that report on research projects undertaken by the authors.
-A primary scientific journal article will include:
+Primary literature in the sciences is in the form of articles published in scholarly journals and describes the research projects undertaken by the authors.
+The format of a primary scientific journal article is fairly consistent and will include:

 Are there other types of scientific literature?

 Yes, there are two other kinds of scientific literature.

 1. Secondary Literature summarizes scientific research on a specific topic.
 It may be very scholarly in style and published in a journal or book, or written for non-specialists and published in magazines or books.
 It doesn't report on a single research project but reviews information from many sources to provide a comprehensive discussion of the research conducted on a subject.
 A journal article of this type is called a Review Article because it reviews the research on a specific topic.

 2. Grey Literature consists of papers, reports, technical notes or other documents that are produced by government agencies, academic institutions, and other institutions.
 Grey literature is not usually published and distributed commercially and is often the first documented report of research findings.
 It can be difficult to locate because it may not be available online and many academic databases do not cover this type of material.
 Often research will be published in grey literature before it is published in the primary literature.

 Remember, many journals include both primary and secondary articles in the same issue.

 Peer Review is a formal evaluation process by experts prior to publication.
 Even though a citation database may describe an article as peer reviewed, it is always your responsibility to determine whether or not this is actually the case.
 This is best determined by visiting the journal website and looking for: